mastermindML/polyglotAGI/README.md

 # polyglotAGI
-using polyglotAI with Profesor Codephreak enhanced by aGLM, automind, and mastermind to generate the code for autonomous general intelligence
+using polyglotAI with Profesor Codephreak enhanced by aGLM, automind, and mastermind to generate the code for autonomous general intelligence.
+This code is designed to be used as a template and is not for suitable for production deployment.
+Audit and improve.

 # PolyglotAI-AGI-DPT codephreak mastermind fusion Project